willklein/design-system-success/slides.md

 ---

 <!--
-The year before, a very good friend of mine was looking for a design system to work on, and I recommended him to the manager.
-He would immediately become their most senior developer and strongest technical leader.
+I had played a major role in shaping this team as well.

-And a year later, shortly before the Zoom call, I would recommend another rising star who I knew from the local meetup scene, and he would eventually become a second staff level developer on the team.
+I had recommended they hire two of my friends - both of whom I met from meetups and conferences.

-I had played a major role in shaping this team, and it was already exceptional to begin with.
+They would become co-leads on the project.
 -->

 ---